nfmcclure/tensorflow_cookbook/01_Introduction/01_How_Tensorflow_Works/readme.md

-# Introduction to How Tensorflow Graphs Work
+# Introduction to How TensorFlow Graphs Work

-Tensorflow has a unique way of solving problems.
+TensorFlow has a unique way of solving problems.
 This unique way allows for solving of machine learning problems very efficiently.
-There are a few common steps to most Tensorflow algorithms.
+There are a few common steps to most TensorFlow algorithms.

  1. Import data, generate data, or setup a data-pipeline through placeholders.